sourencho/mimic/README.md

 # mimic
-Tile based puzzle game made on PICO-8 during a Recurse Center game jam.
+A tile based puzzle game where you can transform into animals by mimicking their movement.

 [Play here!](https://www.lexaloffle.com/bbs/?tid=37345)